rosho19/medme-pharmacy-ai-calls/README.md

 # Pharmacy AI Voice Calling System

-A comprehensive AI-powered voice calling system designed for specialty pharmacies to automate patient communications for delivery confirmations and medication updates.
+A comprehensive AI-powered voice calling system designed for pharmacists to automate patient communications for delivery confirmations and medication updates.

 ## Architecture